onkarshedge/personal-blog/content/posts/zero-copy.md

 > write(int socket_file_descriptor, const void *socket_buffer, size_t count);

 Pretty straightforward right ?.
 Let's see what's happening under the hood.
 There are two system calls fired `read`, `write`.
 The data has been copied multiple times.
 From kernel space buffer to user space buffer in read system call and from user space buffer to kernel space buffer in write system call.
-System calls are relatively expensive computationally.
-There are 4 context switch between userspace and kernel space.
+There are 4 switches between userspace and kernel space.
+This is not a very expensive operation but blocking system calls like read, write are.
+The user process issuing these calls will go into waiting state and OS will context switch it with another process.
+The registers state need to stored somewhere and later restored.
  One of the reasons the kernel space exists is for protected environment (remember ring0, ring3 in x86 architecture ?), abstraction of access to physical devices etc.

 {{< image src="/images/read_write.jpg" caption="Read and Write separate calls">}}